 V.2 Cuplock Assembly Recommendations

 Before commencing the erection of any cuplock scaffold, care should be taken to check that the ground is suitable and clear of loose rubble to provide a stable base and clear access for erection.
-The scaffold must be erected on adequate soleplates and the foundation on which the soleplates are placed must have sufficient bearing capacity to support the imposed loads transferred from the scaffold.
+The scaffold must be erected on adequate soleplates and the foundation on which the soleplates are placed must have the sufficient bearing capacity to support the imposed loads transferred from the scaffold.
 As a general rule, each soleplate should be long enough so that it supports at least two standards.
 Bricks or masonry blocks are not suitable and must not be used.
 Refer to Figure 1.

 Check whether or not platform brackets are required adjacent to the workface.
 If so, you will need to make allowance for the width of the platform brackets and increase the distance between the workface and the closest adjacent standard to the workface.